Brian Anderson Player Props: Brewers vs. Cubs

 Cubs Pitching Rankings (2022)

+- The Cubs pitching staff ranked 16th in MLB last season with a collective 8.6 strikeouts per nine innings.

-- The Cubs had the 20th-ranked team ERA among all league pitching staffs (4.01).
+- The Cubs had the 20th-ranked team ERA across all MLB pitching staffs (4.01).

-- Cubs pitchers combined to surrender 207 total home runs at a clip of 1.3 per game (third-most in the league).
+- Cubs pitchers combined to allow 207 total home runs at a rate of 1.3 per game (third-most in baseball).

-- Steele will start for the Cubs, his first of the season.
+- Taillon takes the mound for his first start of the season for the Cubs.

-- The 27-year-old left-hander last appeared Saturday, Aug.
-27 against the Milwaukee Brewers, when he started and went 5 1/3 innings.
+- In his last appearance on Wednesday, Oct.
+19, the 31-year-old righty, started and went 4 1/3 innings against the Houston Astros.

 © 2023 Data Skrive.
 All rights reserved.